GreenGold33/miami-node-js/README.md

 ## Disclaimer

-This workshop will not teach you how to write javascript code, we assume you already know how to do that for the browser.
+This workshop will not teach you how to write javascript code, we assume you already know how to do that for the browser (if not, please check http://mzl.la/1nNiLCB).
 This is a hands-on workshop but with a lot of information to digest, make sure you arrive fresh and full of energy :)

 If you plan to arrive after 6:00 PM, make sure to complete the installation and provisioning sections before you arrive.